-From the time we launched our first mutual fund in 1996 through the end of our fiscal year ended September 30, 2013, we have grown our assets under management to over \$4.0 billion, with fluctuations during that time, spread across 16 funds.
-During that time, we have pursued a consistent growth strategy through two distinct efforts: organic growth through our marketing and sales efforts and growth through strategic purchases of management-related assets.
+From the time we launched our first mutual fund in 1996 through the end of our fiscal year ended September 30, 2014, we have grown our assets under management to over \$5.5 billion, with fluctuations during that time, spread across 16 funds.
+During that time, we have consistently pursued a growth strategy through two distinct efforts: organic growth through our marketing and sales efforts and growth through strategic purchases of management-related assets.
 Our efforts in these areas have focused on the courses of action described below.

-Delivering strong investment performance of the Hennessy Funds
+• Delivering strong investment performance of the Hennessy Funds